Definition of Django Logging

 4. Formatters

 Eventually, a log record should be delivered as text.
 Formatters depict the specific configuration of that text.
-A formatter typically comprises a Python designing string containing LogRecord credits; notwithstanding, you can likewise compose custom formatters to execute explicit organizing conduct.
+A formatted typically comprises a Python designing string containing LogRecord credits; notwithstanding, you can likewise compose custom formatters to execute explicit organizing conduct.

 How to configure Django logging?